Git Ops Workshop

 ConfigMaps and Secrets

-When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, you can use Secrets.
-If you need to store non-sensitive configuration data, you can use ConfigMaps.
+When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, use Secrets.
+If you need to store non-sensitive configuration data, use ConfigMaps.

 ConfigMaps and Secrets can be mounted as files or environment variables in a Pod.
 Containers in a pod might need to be drained/restarted to reload the latest environment configuration changes.